isikdogan/caffe/README.md

+# Caffe-RivaMap

+This is a modified version of Caffe, a deep learning framework, that implements the following additional layers:

-# Class-weighted loss layer
+## Class-weighted loss layer

-This is a fork of Caffe that supports class weigths in the loss function to tackle class imbalance.
-The loss layer is adapted from [SegNet](https://github.com/alexgkendall/caffe-segnet/) to the most recent version of Caffe.
+This layer supports class weigths in the loss function to tackle class imbalance.
+The code is adapted from [SegNet](https://github.com/alexgkendall/caffe-segnet/) to the most recent version of Caffe.
 Example use:

     layer {
       name: "loss"
       type: "SoftmaxWithLoss"
-      bottom: "fuse1"
+      bottom: "fc7"
       bottom: "ground_truth"
       top: "loss"
       loss_param: {